a-synchronous/rubico/README.md

 ```

 ## map
-applies a sync or async function `f` to each element of a collection `x`
+applies a sync or async function to each element of input
 ```javascript
 y = map(f)(x)
 ```